Lakefront Arena: Events

+During a Depeche Mode concert at the arena on October 8, 1993, lead singer Dave Gahan suffered a heart attack brought on by drug use, and was escorted out in an ambulance.

 Events held at the arena have included Disney on Ice, Sesame Street Live, Shrine Circus, So You Think You Can Dance: The Tour, WWE and Fox's singer search program The X Factor.

-Comedians such as Bill Cosby, Robin Williams, Katt Williams and Dave Chappelle have performed at the venue.
+Comedians such as Bill Cosby, Robin Williams, Katt Williams, and Dave Chappelle have performed at the venue.

 Pope John Paul II celebrated mass to over 150,000 people on the grounds of the arena and prominent political figures such as Bill Clinton and John Kerry have also spoken at the arena.

 Large festivals, including Lollapalooza and Steel Pony Express have also been held on the grounds.

 Hurricane Katrina

 In August 2005, as a result of massive damages sustained during Hurricane Katrina, the building closed for substantial repairs and renovations for nearly three years.
 During this time, the school's men's and women's basketball teams played their home games in their former home, the Human Performance Center (or "The Chamber of Horrors" as it grew to be known during the late '70s and early '80s).

 The arena held its grand re-opening May 2, 2008.
 Disney's High School Musical: The Ice Tour was the first show to perform.